 The neuromuscular assessment includes an exam of the following:

 Posture.
 How the baby holds his or her arms and legs.

 Square window.
 How far the baby's hands can be flexed toward the wrist.

 Arm recoil.
-How far the baby's arms "spring back" to a flexed position.
+How well the baby's arms spring back to a flexed position.

 Popliteal angle.
-How far the baby's knees extend.
+How well the baby's knees bend and straighten.